 Your First Hop3 Deployment: From Zero to Production¶

 Remember the first time you deployed something to Heroku? git push heroku main and suddenly your side project was live on the internet.
-That feeling of "wait, it just... works?" is what we're chasing with Hop3.
+Hop3 brings that same feeling of "wait, it just... works?"

-The difference: your code runs on your server, not someone else's cloud.
-Same simplicity, full control.
+The difference: your code runs on your own server, with the same simplicity and full control.

 Let's deploy a Flask app from scratch.
-By the end of this post, you'll have a production-ready application with a database, custom domain, and SSL—all on a server you own.
+An application with a database, custom domain, and SSL, on a server you own.

 What You'll Need¶